rowisahub/Custom-ticket-bot/README.md

 Do `[prefix]help` to get the commands

 After you to the `[prefix]setup` command remember to add the admin you want to do tickets to the Ticket Admin role.
 They will be added to the text channel when the user asks for a ticket

+every time the bot shuts down or dissconnets you have to re-run the ticket command